 For this, you’re essentially looking for any changes, including things like:

-- Canonical tags.
+• Canonical tags.
 These should be the same.

-- Meta descriptions
+• Meta descriptions

-- Heading tags
+• Heading tags

-- Hreflang
+• Hreflang

-- Schema
+• Schema

-- Content.
+• Content.
 This is especially important for JavaScript systems.
 New systems may not have all of the content loaded into the DOM by default, so search engines may not see some of the content in some cases.

-- Internal links.
+• Internal links.
 Things like breadcrumbs, related posts, footer links, or even the main navigation may have changed.

-- Speed differences
+• Speed differences

-There are other problems that could cause greater issues.
+Other problems could cause greater issues.

-Incase URLs are not same
+In case URLs are not the same

 The migrations could be:

-- Domain Change of domain, merging with another site, or splitting an existing site
+• Domain Change of domain, merging with another site, or splitting an existing site

-- Protocol: HTTP > HTTPS
+• Protocol: HTTP > HTTPS

-- Path: subdomain/subfolder, changing site architecture
+• Path: subdomain/subfolder, changing site architecture

 Specific to HTTP > HTTPS

-- Install an encryption certificate
+• Install an encryption certificate

-- redirect HTTP > HTTPS
+• redirect HTTP > HTTPS

-- Include the HTS Header
+• Include the HTS Header

-I would not be concerned about issues like redirect chains that is on the root path, or the updating of links to the website.
+I would not be concerned about issues like redirect chains that are on the root path, or the updating of links to the website.
 Resolving the chain or updating links will not bring any advantages since signals merge due to redirects.

 Specific to domain change

-- lower TTL temporarily (a couple of hours for the duration).
+• Lower TTL temporarily (a couple of hours for the duration).
 This will allow you to refresh DNS caches more quickly and once you switch, the changes you make will be noticed by more users faster.

-- Utilize GSC’s changing in address tools inside GSC.
+• Utilize GSC’s changing in address tools inside GSC.

-- Go to the domain of the previous one in case there is any action manual that may be present in GSC
+• Go to the domain of the previous one in case there is any action manual that may be present in GSC

 You should catch any changes as soon as you can.
 Therefore, if you own the possibility of a staging or dev site, you must go through it to ensure that everything is in order before transferring changes to live sites.
 Be aware that if an older site was running HTTPS when the certificate expired, robots can be not allowed to access the site, but users will be presented with an error message, and won’t be redirected.
 The multi-domain certifications cover several sites, which can aid in preventing this problem.

-Testing and monitoring on a regular basis
+Testing and monitoring regularly

 There are a variety of methods to monitor the development of the migration process and ensure that the process is going exactly as it should.